soapjs/soap-express/docs/plugin-system.md

 # 🔌 Plugin System

 SoapExpress includes a powerful plugin system that allows you to easily extend functionality without modifying the core code.
+The plugin system is built on top of the `@soapjs/soap` framework's HTTP plugin architecture, providing seamless integration with Express.js.

 ## 📋 Table of Contents